 - Reduces printing and postage costs (which is also environmental best practice)

 - Makes the invoice process more efficient (invoices are received by file direct to our SAP system

 We now offer a comprehensive electronic invoicing platform for all suppliers.

 We can accept invoices by email but they must be in PDF format.
 Each invoice must be a separate PDF and with a unique file reference.
-Please send emails to: firstname.lastname@example.org.
+Email: firstname.lastname@example.org

 To avoid a delay in payment, it's important for your invoice to be legally compliant.
 The following checklist will help to avoid payment delays.

 - Your company name and address (including postcode)

 - Our address (and be specific - the TfL company you're billing should be the same as the one on your purchase order)